ArchipelagoMW/Archipelago/docs/running from source.md

  * A C compiler
    * possibly optional, read OS-specific sections

-Then run any of the starting points, like Generate and the included ModuleUpdater should prompt to install or update the required modules and after pressing enter proceed to install everything automatically.
+Then run any of the starting point scripts, like Generate.py, and the included ModuleUpdater should prompt to install or update the required modules and after pressing enter proceed to install everything automatically.
 After this, you should be able to run the programs.